andytom/snippets/README.md

 Snippets is a simple Note taking application with Full Text Search.

-t is based on the Python [Flask framework](http://flask.pocoo.org/), uses [Bootstrap](http://getbootstrap.com/) to look nice and [ElasticSearch](https://www.elastic.co/products/elasticsearch) for searching.
+It is based on the Python [Flask framework](http://flask.pocoo.org/), uses [Bootstrap](http://getbootstrap.com/) to look nice and [ElasticSearch](https://www.elastic.co/products/elasticsearch) for searching.